dyong0/dyong0.github.io/_posts/2017-04-16-asking-and-answering-by-myself.md

 >
 > Does this happen to you?
 Sometimes asking the right question seems like half the problem

-Whenever I'm asked some questions, I ask the questions back to get the genuine question.
+Whenever I'm asked a question, I ask them back to get the core meaning.
 It's the same principle.
-Ask yourself to understand your actual questions.
+Ask and answer yourself to understand your genuine question.